Jasonette/documentation/docs/local.md

 Another URL scheme Jasonette supports is local file scheme (`file://`).

 Instead of using `http` or `https`, you can refer directly to your local file bundled up with the app.
-There are currently two ways to use the file URL scheme:
+There are currently three ways to use the file URL scheme:

 <br>